 We believe in putting the community first and that commitment also extends to the reducing our impact on the environment.

-- Deliver an annual strategic action plan focused on continued reductions in energy and water use, through more efficient services, investment in new technologies and changes in our behaviour
+- Deliver an annual strategic action plan focused on continued reductions in energy, carbon and water use, through more efficient services, investment in new technologies and changes in our behaviour

 - Provide recycling facilities to minimise waste we send to landfill